HParklab/IFUM/README.md

     >MyUb_R1117A
     GTKKYDLSKWKYAELRDTINTSCDIELLAACREEFHRALKVYH
     ```
     **Important**: For optimal GPU memory usage, group proteins with similar sequence lengths into the same FASTA file.
-Different padding lengths can affect IEFFEUM's prediction.
+Different padding lengths can affect IFUM's prediction.

 2.  **A Directory of Structure Files**: A path to a directory containing pre-computed structure files (`.pdb`or`.cif`).
 This is recommended for longer proteins or when you have high-quality experimental structures.
 The PDB filenames (without the extension) must match the sequence identifiers that would be in a FASTA file.
     ```